Moving to Marsh Harbour, Bahamas

 What is a typical expat home or apartment like in Marsh Harbour?

 "A typical expat home or apartment in Marsh Harbour, is often a luxurious and spacious property with stunning views of the ocean.
 These homes are usually designed with a blend of modern and traditional Bahamian architecture, featuring high ceilings, large windows, and open floor plans to allow for natural light and air circulation.
 The living areas are often spacious, with comfortable furniture and modern amenities such as flat-screen TVs, Wi-Fi, and air conditioning.
 The kitchens are typically fully equipped with modern appliances, including a refrigerator, stove, oven, and sometimes even a dishwasher.
 Bedrooms are usually large and airy, with comfortable beds and ample storage space.
 Bathrooms are often modern and well-maintained, with high-quality fixtures and fittings.
 Outdoor spaces are a significant feature of these homes, with many having private pools, patios, or balconies that offer breathtaking views of the surrounding landscape.
 Some properties may also have a private dock for those who own boats.
 These homes are often located in safe, upscale neighborhoods, close to local amenities such as shops, restaurants, and schools.
 Many are also within walking distance or a short drive from the beach, making them ideal for those who enjoy water sports or simply relaxing by the sea.
-Despite the luxurious nature of these homes, they often blend seamlessly into the laid-back, tropical lifestyle of the Bahamas, offering expats a comfortable and enjoyable living experience," commented one expat who made the move to Marsh Harbour.
+Despite the luxurious nature of these homes, they often blend seamlessly into the laid-back, tropical lifestyle of the Bahamas, offering expats a comfortable and enjoyable living experience," remarked one expat who made the move to Marsh Harbour.

 What is the average cost of housing in Marsh Harbour?